WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapps.md

 # Dapps

-The followings steps describe the various steps necessary for dapps to migrate to WalletConnect v2.0.
+The following steps describe the various steps necessary for dapps to migrate to WalletConnect v2.0.

 1. [Getting Started](#getting-started)
 2. [Testing Your Integration](./dapp-checklist.md)